Spitfire Books

 The author Pat Reid, was the first British Escape Officer.
 No one was better placed to write this incredible story.
 The men imprisoned in Colditz; British, Dutch, Polish and French were an elite, the ‘bad boys’ who had a history of escaping from at least one POW camp and had been recaptured.
 The seemingly impregnable medieval fortress built on a cliff edge, moated, wired, floodlit, with more guards than prisoners was the German’s answer to these problem prisoners.
 Yet there were over 300 escape attempts at Colditz in the four and a half years of its war history.

-This is probably the best of all the WWII POW escape stories and as such it is a very collectable classic book enhanced by the signed card from the renowned BBC TV series from 1972 for which Pat Reid served as Advisor.
+This is probably the best of all the WWII POW escape stories and as such it is a very collectable classic book enhanced by the signed cover and letter.